sid-code/ywotclient/README.md

 Initially it will take a few seconds to fetch the screen.

+**Note: due to changes in the YWOT server, this program no longer works.**
+It is possible to fix it but I don't know how yet.

 ## Controls

 Control is modal, inspired by vi.
 There is normal mode and insert mode.